 So it went for Tony Abbott, who seemed to gain little in the way of control from his own purge.
 Rather, it helped to isolate him and cut him off from critical advice.
 Martin Parkinson himself reported that public servants were more reluctant to serve the government with gusto after the sackings, because doing so could make one a target for the next government.
 (Parkinson had worked on climate policy for Rudd and Gillard.)
 The public service was even less keen to tell the government which of its policies came with fairly serious risks.
 And, of course, Abbott didn’t make it to his first election as prime minister.

 Similarly, amalgamations may seem to grant enhanced control over the machinery of government, but history records that, if anything, they have the inverse effect.
 This was the recent experience in Victoria, for example.
 In 2013 Dennis Napthine’s Coalition government brought planning and transport together; in 2015, his Labor successor, Daniel Andrews, added a series of other economic portfolios to create the unwieldy Department of Economic Development, Jobs, Transport and Resources.
-All reports are that the overburdened department secretary, Richard Bolt, simply couldn’t keep track of everything going on beneath him.
 If anything, amalgamations made it harder, not easier, to control the public service and ensure it was working on the government’s priorities.
 Over the past two years the government has opted to break that mega-department back up into pieces, the lesson apparently learned.

 In the process, however, much was lost.
 Great chunks of time and money went into relocating, renaming and reorganising the new departments.
 Morale took a beating too, with the future of this unit or that team unclear each time.
 Units and authorities were split up or abolished, fragmenting or even losing expertise, documentation and institutional memory.
 Ask a department to turn over records from their previous incarnation and they will tell you they don’t know where they are, how the filing system worked or who they could possibly ask about it.
 As Laura Tingle pointed out in her Quarterly Essay, Political Amnesia, endless turnover — of senior bureaucrats and in departmental structures — shatters the capacity of the public service to remember, and thus to learn.